shan-emacs/emacs-packages-mirrors/melpa/memoize-readme.txt

 Memoization takes up memory, which should be freed at some point.
 Because of this, all memoization has a timeout from when the last access was.
 The default timeout is set by `memoize-default-timeout'.
-It can be overriden by using the `memoize' function, but the `defmemoize' macro will always just use the default timeout.
+It can be overridden by using the `memoize' function, but the `defmemoize' macro will always just use the default timeout.